 - Quite a number of houseplants contain large enough concentrations of calcium oxalate crystals to be irritants.
 Dieffenbachia is the most well-known culprit and can hurt pretty badly.
 Syngonium, Philodendron, Alocasia… all these popular plants are on the list.

-But is it deadly?
-Nope, unless there is prolonged exposure or a reaction that causes excessive swelling, all should be well after treatment.
+- But is it deadly?
+No, unless there is prolonged exposure or a reaction that causes excessive swelling, all should be well after treatment.

-Yikes!
-If your pet managed to reach your Monstera and chomp it, first off, don’t panic.
+If your pet managed to reach your Monstera and take a bite, first off, don’t panic.
 As we discussed, your furry friend will live.
 Here’s what you do:

 - Take a look at your pet and the inside of its mouth.
 Keep an eye out for redness and swelling.
 If all seems well, you probably don’t have to do anything.